 Need to pump while at the airport?
 Some airports now have nursing pods made by Mamava.
 They are private, clean, and have outlets so you can plug in your electric pump.
 In addition to airports they have a few locations at stadiums, malls, and hospitals.
 Find locations here or download the Mamava Lactation Suite Locator from iTunes.
 Check out these other apps that help make travel easy.

 You may be interested in reading: Is My Baby Too Young to Fly?

-How to Pump on the Plane or in a Car
+How to Use a Breast Pump on a Plane

 How to Store Your Milk on the Plane or Long Car Ride

 On planes I bring a cooler to store milk in and bring two gallon-sized zip-loc bags.
 After I’ve past security I ask a restaurant to fill up my bags with ice.
 If it’s a long flight sometimes I will ask the flight attendants to refill my bags if the ice melted.
 If you have freezer packs you can use those as well.
 Just test them out first to see how long they will stay cool.
 When on road trips you can stop at a gas station or fast food restaurants for ice if your cooler packs get warm.
 The best cooler for traveling with breastmilk is a soft cooler.